 We could make hipster jokes, but let's focus on the task at hand instead.
-The value of the idea wasn't lost on investors Baseline Ventures and Andreessen Horowitz, and Instagram was produced via a seed-funding campaign of five-hundred million dollars.
+The idea's value wasn't lost on investors Baseline Ventures and Andreessen Horowitz, and Instagram was produced via a seed-funding campaign of five hundred million dollars.

 2.1) Instagram History

-With a successful campaign, Instagram launched in October 2010 and saw an explosion of popularity with over three-hundred million users ranked in 2012.
+With a successful campaign, Instagram launched in October 2010 and saw an explosion in popularity, with over three hundred million users in 2012.

-After another campaign of funding in return for shares in the company for fifty million, Instagram got a beautiful make-over and more coverage on mobile devices: new filters, logo, functions, all the glossy stuff!
-With a thirteen man team by the latest release, it is clear that Systrom knew what the appeal of Instagram was to be users.
+After another campaign of funding in return for shares in the company fifty million, Instagram got a beautiful makeover and more coverage on mobile devices: new filters, logo, functions, all the glossy stuff!
+With a thirteen-man team by the latest release, it is clear that Systrom knew what the appeal of Instagram was to users.

-With all of that success, it surprised very few people when Mark Zuckerberg of Facebook fame came knocking at their door.
-For one-billion dollars in both cash and stock, the deal was sealed, and Zuckerberg made it clear that he still wanted the old team to run on Instagram.
+It surprised very few people when fame knocked on Mark Zuckerberg’s door with all Facebook's success.
+For one billion dollars in cash and stock, Zuckerberg sealed the deal, and he made it clear that he still wanted the old team to run on Instagram.

-Some saw this as bewildering, but despite losing a quarter of the on-hand cash of his company, Zuckerburg stands by it, and no one can't say that Systrom and Krieger didn't come out on top.
+Some saw this as bewildering, but despite losing a quarter of his company's on-hand cash, Zuckerburg stands by it, and no one can't say that Systrom and Krieger didn't come out on top.

 However, with Facebook having bounced back, those critics are not as vocal now.
 Zuckerberg knew exactly what he was doing when he purchased Instagram early on.
-Some economists believe that, if Instagram did IPO currently, that they would be worth much more – taking them out as a competitor was wise and a huge asset, a brilliant partnership between two business owners that knew what they were doing.
+If Instagram did IPO, some economists believe that it would be worth much more – taking them out as a competitor was wise and a huge asset, a brilliant partnership between two business owners that knew what they were doing.

 Sometimes, success is all in the strategy.
-Instagram catered to a rising part of pop culture and took advantage from day one, giving its users every reason to stay.
-Despite the few blunders here and there, Instagram has proven itself formidable against many of the big names of social-networking and apps for posting pictures.
+Instagram catered to a rising part of pop culture and has taken advantage since day one, giving its users every reason to stay.
+Despite the few blunders here and there, Instagram has proven itself formidable against many of the big names of social networking and apps for posting pictures.

 Love it or hate it, Instagram cemented itself into our culture.

-Systrom can be considered an inspiration, having sold Instagram for the staggering price at twenty-eight years old.
-If being able to retire early and call yourself a billionaire before you hit thirty isn't a success story for the ages, I don't know what is.
+Systrom can be considered an inspiration, having sold Instagram for a staggering price at twenty-eight years old.
+If you retire early and call yourself a billionaire before you hit thirty isn't a success story for the ages, I don't know what is.

 2.2) Instagram Growth Strategies

-Instagram growth strategy #1: Find the "WOW" consumer need, the online filters
+Instagram growth strategy #1: Find the "WOW" solution – the online filters

 Many people had taken their filters elsewhere, unfortunately, regardless.
 Still, even with a stumble here and there, Instagram has been a huge hit.
-It has become a part of pop culture and knows it as well as it knows how much people love sharing snapshots and videos of their lives with the world.
+It has become a part of pop culture, and it knows how much people love sharing snapshots and videos of their lives with the world.
 Instagram filters revolutionized images in social networks.

-A platform that opens users to other like-minded users, their nostalgia and memories.
+Instagram is a platform that opens users to other like-minded users, their nostalgia, and memories.
 The app didn't precisely have humble beginnings either.
 Initially, it was developed by Kevin Systrom and Mike Krieger, who decided to focus their current project, called Burbn, on photography.